The Bog at Eloise Butler Wildflower Garden

 Pale Jewelweed

-Pink Turtlehead Pink turtlehead flowers in late summer.
-Located at he intersection of the bog trails, it draws a lot of attention from both visitors and bees.
-The pink turtlehead (Chelone lyoni Pursh) is often identified incorrectly as the native Red Turtlehead (Chelone obliqua).
-The turtlehead in the bog is actually pink turtlehead - a garden escapee that is native to southern states.
+Red Turtlehead flowers in late summer.
+Located at the intersection of the wetland trails adjacent to the boardwalk, it draws a lot of attention from both visitors and bees.
+The pink Turtlehead (Chelone lyoni) is often identified incorrectly as the native Red Turtlehead (Chelone obliqua).
+The Turtlehead in the wetland is thought to be a cross between the pink Turtlehead - a garden escapee that is native to southern states and the native Red Turtlehead.
 It has been kept both for the pure pleasure of its floriferousness and the desirability of keeping one of Eloise Butler’s naturalized plantings.
-These plants came from a Mr. Rohl's garden in Minneapolis, 1931, to replace a stolen clump.
-This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and has presumably been in the Garden continuously.
-The Red Turtlehead (Chelone obliqua L.) which the Garden does not have, is considered native to Minnesota but distribution in the state is not well documented.
+These plants came from policeman Mr. Rohl's garden in Minneapolis, 1931, to replace a stolen clump that had previously came from him also.
+Martha Crone planted it in 1946, '47, '48 and '57, and has presumably been in the Garden continuously.
+The Red Turtlehead (Chelone obliqua) is considered native to Minnesota but distribution in the state is not well documented.
 It (Red Turtlehead) is on the threatened or endangered list is several states, Michigan, being the closest to us in Minnesota.

 The section below lists a number of plants that grow in the wetland area of the Eloise Butler Wildflower Garden.